ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 -   [Balsamiq:](https://balsamiq.com/) for wireframes during the design process.
 -   [Git:](https://git-scm.com/) was used for version control in the Gitpod environment to commit to Git, with comments, and Push to GitHub and publish to the public cloud.
 -   [GitHub:](https://github.com/) is used as the respository for the source code, and GitPages for hosting.
+- [ Chrome DevTools](https://developer.chrome.com/docs/devtools/) for checking and testing the site.
 -   [Google Fonts:](https://fonts.google.com/) for 'Lato' and 'Oswald' fonts.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for visual cues.
 -   [Convertio JPG to avif:](https://convertio.co/jpg-avif/) to convert JPG to avif images.